puppetlabs/bolt/README.md

 ### Scripts

-Bolt can copy a script from the local system to the remote system, and execute it.
-The script can be written in any language provided the appropriate interpreter is installed on the remote system, e.g. bash, powershell, python, etc. Bolt relies on shebang lines when executing the script on remote *nix systems.
-Bolt currently only supports PowerShell scripts on remote Windows systems.
-On *nix, bolt ensures that the script is executable on the remote system before executing it.
+Bolt can copy a script from the local system to the remote system, and then execute it on the remote system.
+The script can be written in any language (such as Bash, PowerShell, Python), providing the appropriate interpreter is installed on the remote system.
+Bolt relies on shebang lines [TODO: relies on them for what?
+More details here would be great, probably just a bit more] when executing the script on remote *nix systems.

+On *nix, Bolt ensures that the script is executable on the remote system before executing it.
+On remote Windows systems, Bolt currently supports only PowerShell scripts.

 ### Tasks

 Tasks are similar to scripts, except that tasks expect to receive input in a specific way.
-Tasks are also distributed in Puppet modules, making it easy to write, publish, and download tasks for common operations.
+Tasks are also distributed in Puppet modules, so you can write, publish, and download tasks for common operations.
 Bolt uses Puppet to discover and load locally installed modules, so Puppet must be installed on the local controller node for tasks to work.

 Tasks receive input either as environment variables or as a JSON hash on standard input.
 For example, when executing the task:

+[TODO this is three possible ways to do this, not a description of the first thing]

     $ bolt task run package::status name=openssl

-Bolt will set the `PT_name` environment variable to `openssl` prior to executing the `status` task in the `package` module.
+Bolt sets the `PT_name` environment variable to `openssl` prior to executing the `status` task in the `package` module.

-Bolt will also submit the parameters as JSON to stdin, for example:
+Bolt also submits the parameters as JSON to stdin, for example:

 ```json
 {